 Pat throwing down on the FFA of "Vaseling Mac...

 If you are looking for a nice place in the back country to camp and climb for a couple days, then this is the place for you.
 However, it is also pretty reasonable to hike in and just climb for the day.
 There is fantastic camping down along the Linville river, with a short approach up to the crag, and great swimming holes along the river in this location.
 The wall faces mostly north, but is fairly well sheltered from the winds.
 The rock is the same high quality stuff found at Hawksbill.
 The routes are mostly natural, following fantastic features, including a wild freestanding pinnacle.
 The cliff is very small, but the quantity and quality makes it a worthy endeavour.
 Also, of special not: the popular bouldering area is located below the crag, extending northward towards the bridge.

 Note: There have recently been a few anchor modifications to some of the routes at this crag, so some of the information listed elsewhere may not be totally accurate.

 From the west rim (Kistler Memorial Hwy), approach via Connely Cove trail.
 Upon reaching the river walk north for about 5-10 minutes.
 The approach trail is off to the left on a subtle ridge just before walking below the lower cliff band (obvious).
 Follow it uphill for about 200 yards until you enter through the wild chimney seperating the Spire/Pinnacle and the main wall.
 It should take about 45 minutes to get there.
 Note: One can also approach the river trail via Spence Ridge Trail.
 It is longer, but with much less elevation change.
 Generally, people approaching from the east rim would be better off seeing this route.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Linville River Crag:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Linville River Crag: